Salt Lake City Streetcars

 The Streetcar Companies

-Salt Lake City Lines (1944-1945) -- Salt Lake City Lines operated the last street car route in Salt Lake City, from July 1944 until the last street car ran in July 1945.
+Salt Lake City Lines (1944-1945) -- The bus company, Salt Lake City Lines, operated the last street car route in Salt Lake City, from July 1944 until the last street car ran in July 1945; from Motor Coach Age magazine.

 Centerville, Holladay and Sandy -- Stations along the Centerville, Holladay and Sandy long distance line, as of June 1918.